gabrieldansereau/ms_downscaling_metawebs/README.md

 spatial inputs, localized site steps (divided into single-species-level, two-species-level, and network-level steps), and the final downscaled and spatialized metaweb.
-Throughout these steps, we highlight the importance of presenting the uncertainty of interactions and of their distribution in space.
+Throughout these steps, we highlight the importance of presenting the uncertainty of interactions and their distribution in space.
 We argue that this requires adopting a probabilistic view and incorporating variation between scales.

 ![Conceptual figure of the workflow to obtain the spatial probabilistic metaweb